When Do Remakes Go Too Far?

 One of the first things to ask when developing a recreation is “Can it be made better?
 If so, in what ways?”
 The answer is that even the best of the best can almost always improve somewhere.
 That said, there is a significant difference between changing miscellaneous or superficial details vs. one of the most well known critical turning points that progress the overarching conflict.
 The change I’m speaking of about 2019’s Pet Sematary is such a case.
 As with anything in entertainment, there comes a point where one must ask, “How much is enough?”

-I am NOT against changes that help the current version stand apart but not all changes are equal, necessary, or for the better.
-Considering how many King adaptations & remakes in general have historically fallen short, distrust is to an extent justified.
-This is why it’s crucial as a creator to back up the changes you’re making and substantiate how they can add to what was already quality.
-As is too often the case though, another point I’ve brought up in the past is how consistently slow society seems to be in learning when to leave good things ALONE.
+I am NOT against changes to help the current version stand apart but not all changes are equal, necessary, or for the better.
+Considering how many King adaptations & remakes in general have historically fallen short with audiences, skepticism is justified to a point.
+This is why it’s crucial as a creator to back up the changes you make in how they can add to what was already quality.
+As is too often the case though, another point I’ve brought up in the past is how consistently slow society seems to be at learning when to leave good things ALONE.

 “Maybe they just didn’t want to kill off a two-year-old for the remake?
 Why is it so important that you see something so horrible?”